 Final Verdict

-Choose WordPress if: you are building a content-heavy website, a blog-driven business, an e-commerce store, or any site where long-term flexibility and ownership matter more than immediate visual polish.
+Choose WordPress if: you are building a content-heavy website, a blog-driven business, an e-commerce store, or any site where long-term flexibility, ownership, and SEO scale matter more than immediate visual polish.
+If you expect your site to grow to tens of thousands of pages, or if client self-editing without developer involvement is a requirement, WordPress is the answer.

 References